-Cannabinoids, alkyl resorcinol-functionalized diterpenes produced by C. sativa, are thought to act primarily through agonism and antagonism of human G-protein-coupled receptors (GPCRs).1 Δ^9 -Tetrahydrocannabinol (THC) is a well-established partial agonist of cannabinoid receptor 1 (CB1) where it occupies the orthosteric site, the primary binding site for endogenous ligands located in the extracellular-facing well that is formed by the transmembrane helices.
-The majority of drugs that target GPCRs act at the orthosteric site.^{2,3} Full agonists sitting in the orthosteric site open the G-protein binding domain on the cytosolic side of the protein, while antagonists prevent G-protein binding by inducing a conformational change that closes the site.
+Cannabinoids, alkyl resorcinol-functionalized diterpenes produced most notably by Cannabis species are thought to act primarily through agonism and antagonism of human G-protein-coupled receptors (GPCRs).
+1 Δ^{9} -Tetrahydrocannabinol (THC) is a well-established partial agonist of cannabinoid receptor 1 (CB1) where it occupies the orthosteric site, the primary binding site for endogenous ligands located in the extracellular-facing well that is formed by the transmembrane helices.
+The majority of drugs that target GPCRs act at the orthosteric site. $^{2.3}$ Full agonists sitting in the orthosteric site open the G-protein binding domain on the cytosolic side of the protein, while antagonists prevent G-protein binding by inducing a conformational change that closes the site.
 Partial agonists have intermediate activity.
-Since the initial discovery of THC and other related cannabinoids, numerous modifications and analogs have been synthesized to define the structure-activity relationship (SAR) of THC with both CB1 and CB2.
+Reverse agonists can help recruit non-canonical G-proteins, or act through alternative β -arrestin pathways.
+Since the initial discovery of THC and other related cannabinoids, final numerous modifications and analogs have been synthesized to define the structure-activity relationship (SAR) of THC with both CB1 and CB2.
 THC analogues differ primarily at two major sites: the ring system and the alkyl chain (Figure 1A).
-According to Bow and co-workers, the length of the alkyl chain is the key parameter for determining CB1 receptor activity; a minimum of three carbons is necessary to bind the receptor, with activity peaking at eight-carbons and falling off as length increases past that point (Figure 1B).4
+According to Bow activity; a minimum of three carbons is necessary to bind the receptor with agonist activity, with activity peaking at eight-carbons and falling off as length increases past that point (Figure 1B).8 Recently, Citti et al. isolated a pair of novel phytocannabinoids: tetrahydrocannabiphorol (THCP) with a seven-carbon alkyl chain, and tetrahydrocannabutol (THCB) with a four-carbon alkyl chain.
+On Both had higher in vitro binding affinity (K_i = 1.2 and 15 nM, respectively) than that reported for five-carbon THC (K_i = 40 nM). ^{8,10} Citti proposes that this differential activity arises because the orthosteric binding site of CB1 has three hydrophobic pockets11: The main hydrophobic pocket (M-pocket) which houses the ring system of THC homologs; the long hydrophobic pocket (L-pocket) formed by TMs III, V, and VI, which can accommodate the long heptyl chain of THCP and the pentyl chain of THC; and the hydrophobic sub-pocket (S-pocket) formed by F170, F200, L387, M363, L359, and C386 that lies towards the toggle switch residues needed to activate the receptor.
+This last is located at the intersection between the M-pocket and the L-pocket (Error!
+Reference source not found, and Video S1).
+As they are too short to benefit from the hydrophobic L-pocket, the propyl and butyl chains of THCV and THCB instead sit in the S-pocket.
+Citti argues that this is the reason for THCB's higher affinity for CB1 than the longer THC.
+9,10 and co-workers, the length of the alkyl chain is the key parameter for determining CB1 receptor